iamtidu/Ats-Score-Checker-Using-Gemini/README.md

 # Real Time Ats Score Checker Using Gemini

+Analysis the Resume and check the ats score also chat with the bot about your resume

 #### How to run
 - clone the Project
 - SetUp the .env File and place the gemini api key